Connect to Azure SQL Database using Microsoft Entra ID

 • Microsoft Entra Integrated

-When connecting with the Microsoft Entra MFA authentication, dbForge Studio for SQL Server must be registered as a Microsoft Entra ID application.
-During the registration, an Application ID is generated, which you must provide to authenticate and connect to the Azure database using Microsoft Entra MFA.
-For instructions, see Register Studio for SQL Server as a Microsoft Entra ID application.
+When you connect using Microsoft Entra multi-factor authentication (MFA), dbForge Studio for SQL Server must be registered as a Microsoft Entra ID application.
+During registration, an application (client) ID is generated.
+You must provide this ID to authenticate and connect to the Azure SQL database using Microsoft Entra MFA.
+For instructions, see Register Studio for SQL Server as a Microsoft Entra ID application

 Microsoft Entra MFA

-2. In the Server box, enter the URL of the Azure SQL Server instance.
+3. In Server, enter the URL of the Azure SQL Server instance.

 Entering the Application ID

-5. Enter Application ID and Redirect URL generated during the registration of dbForge Studio for SQL Server.
+6. In Application ID and Redirect URL, enter the application (client) ID and redirect URL generated when you registered dbForge Studio for SQL Server.

 To use a different Application ID: